Have you heard that an Individual Voluntary Arrangement (IVA) can help people write off a lot of their debts?

 - if you have a house you need to understand how the ‘release equity’ in year 5 will work.
 Ask for various examples based around your house value and mortgage to show when you would need to remortgage/get a secured loan and when you might need to make an additional year’s payments.

-- ask the firm if it is their policy to make people take a secured loan;
+- ask the firm if it is their policy to make people take a secured loan and at what rate;

 - make sure you understand if there is any impact on your pension, see Is my Pension safe in an IVA?